SKA (hockey club). History How the hockey team ska stands for

 Four champions

-Semifinal MHL
+MHL semifinals

 The first coach is a foreigner

-In April 2007, SKA was headed by the first foreign coach in the history of the team.
-It was the American specialist Barry Smith.
-For 20 years, he worked as an assistant head coach for the NHL clubs Buffalo Sabers, Pittsburgh Penguins, Detroit Red Wings.
+In April 2007, SKA became the first foreign coach in the history of the team.
+It was American specialist Barry Smith.
+For 20 years, he worked as an assistant coach for the NHL's Buffalo Sabers.
+Pittsburgh Penguins", "Detroit Red Wings".
 Won the Stanley Cup five times.
-Under his leadership, SKA regularly reached the playoffs, but in the knockout games they could not advance beyond the quarterfinals.
+Under his leadership, SKA regularly reached the playoffs, but could not advance beyond the quarterfinals in the knockout games.

 Gorovikov and Sushinsky are world champions